lelaboratoire/rethink-prs-ms/manuscript.md

 Here, we propose a novel calculation of the risk score that expands beyond marginal effect of individual variants on the phenotypic outcome.
 The Multilocus Risk Score (MRS) method effectively selects alternative genotype encodings and captures epistatic gene-gene interactions by utilizing an efficient implementation of the model-based Multifactor Dimensionality Reduction technique.
 On a diverse, unbiased collection of datasets, MRS outperforms the standard PRS in the majority of the cases, especially when at least two-way interactions between genes are present.
-Our findings suggest that more precise models that take epistatic interactions into account are necessary and in will yield greater utility for polygenic risk profiling.
+Our findings suggest that more precise models that take epistatic interactions into account are necessary and will yield greater utility for polygenic risk profiling.

 ## Introduction